Chaklader/outliers-removal/SETUP.md

 conda activate outliers_removal
 ```

+**Note**: The environment includes COLMAP, glog, and all necessary Python packages to ensure consistent library versions.

 ### 3. Install GLoMAP

 GLoMAP is a global Structure-from-Motion tool that provides faster and more robust reconstruction than traditional